onkars-codebook/Brain/MERN STACK/Middlewares.md

 ```

 ## next
-`the next middleware function is is donoted by the car`
+`The `next` function is used to pass control to the next middleware in the stack.
+If you call `next()`, the request-response cycle moves on to the next middleware function defined in the stack.`

 ```javascript
 app.use((req,res,next)=>{